gongjian1981/SENG8091/Assignment2/challenge2.md

+# Challenge 2
-# to know that the training data they are using is “balanced”
+to know that the training data they are using is “balanced”

+Functional Requirements
+-
+-
+-
+System Requirements

+Assumptions & Validation

+-
+-

+Tasks
+-
+-